jerilseb/doc-finder-mcp/README.md

 # Doc Finder MCP Server

-A Model Context Protocol server that allows you fetch documentation or coding guidelines stored in a github repository, on demand.
+A Model Context Protocol server that allows you to fetch documentation or coding guidelines stored in a GitHub repository or local filesystem, on demand.

 ## Installation